Anne Emerman

-Anne Emerman (February 24, 1937 – November 3, 2021) was an American disability rights activist.
+Anne Emerman (February 24, 1937 in Astoria, Queens – November 3, 2021) was an American disability rights activist.
 She served as the director of the New York City Mayor's Office for Disabilities (MOPD) during the administration of David Dinkins after successfully lobbying for all new or renovated buildings in New York City to be wheelchair accessible.

-Biography

-Anne Marie Bobson was born on February 24, 1937, in Astoria, Queens.
 In 1944, she contracted polio after playing in the water at the Jersey Shore and thereafter used a wheelchair.
 She attended Hunter College and received a degree in political science, and in 1964 obtained a master's degree in social work from the Columbia University School of Social Work.
 After graduation, she worked as a psychiatric social worker at Bellevue until 1972.

 Emerman began her activism in the 1970s, at the beginning of the disability rights movement.
 She demanded that polling booths be accessible as although she could vote by post she wanted the community and politicians to see that those with disabilities were part of the electorate.
 This resulted in $10 million being spent on improvements.